mongoid/origin/README.md

 ---------

 The `Queryable` provides convenience methods for every type of MongoDB query operation you can perform.

-### Queryable#all

-Adds $all selection to the queryable.
+For example, to add $all selection to the queryable.

         Band.all(labels: [ "Mute", "Nothing" ])